MindscapeHQ/raygun4py/README.rst

 Chained exceptions
 ------------------

-For Python 3, chained exceptions are now supported and automatically sent along with their traceback.
+For Python 3, chained exceptions are supported and automatically sent along with their traceback.

 This occurs when an exception is raised while handling another exception - see tests_functional.py for an example.